Now Sarai, Abram’s wife, had borne him no children. Genesis 16:1

 And yes, in Genesis 21:2, Sara delivered Isaac for Abraham in their old age.
 Just as it is in the Word of God, at the appointed time.

-What interesting here is this, there is a story of Abraham and Abimelech the king of the Philistines in Genesis 20.
-This story happened just before Isaac was born in Genesis 21.
-A similar story to the earlier one when Abraham fled to Egypt because of famine in the land of Canaan.
-And once again because of Sara’s beauty, Abraham had to lie she was his sister so Abraham would not be killed because of her.
-But regardless of Abraham’s sin of lying about who Sara really was to him, this story is there to show us all that when the time of the Lord arrived, nothing would be impossible for Him.
+Another interesting thing here is that there’s a story of Abraham and Abimelech, the king of the Philistines, in Genesis 20.
+This story took place just before Isaac was born in Genesis 21.
+It’s a similar story to the earlier one when Abraham fled to Egypt because of a famine in the land of Canaan.
+And once again, because of Sarah’s beauty, Abraham had to lie and say that she was his sister so that he wouldn’t be killed because of her.
+Despite Abraham’s sin of lying about Sarah’s true identity, this story is meant to show us that when the Lord’s time arrived, nothing would be impossible for Him.

-Abimelech was the Philistine king who lived in two generations: Abraham and Isaac.
-In Abraham’s time, his name appears in Genesis 20:2.
-In Isaac’s, it is in Genesis 26:1.
-So this king would have lived for a long period of time, fortunately.
-In Isaac’s time, he was old already but still like to glance at women regardless if they would have a husband or not.
-Yes, in this age of paganism there would be no moral codes or values to respect.
-It is all about who is in power.
-He liked to peep into other’s private room, Gen. 26: 7-8.
-So we can imagine how lust and desireful he was when he was still so young at the time of Abraham.
-He was a king with many wives and concubines, Gen. 20:17.
-And he also took Sara to be his wife, Gen. 20:2.
+Abimelech was a Philistine king who lived through two generations: Abraham and Isaac.
+His name appears in Genesis 20:2 during Abraham’s time and in Genesis 26:1 during Isaac’s time.
+This suggests that he lived for a long period of time.
+However, in Isaac’s time, he was already old but still liked to glance at women, whether or not they were married.
+In this age of paganism, there were no moral codes or values to respect, and it was all about who was in power.
+Abimelech even liked to peep into other people’s private rooms, as described in Genesis 26:7-8.
+We can only imagine how lustful and desire-filled he must have been when he was young during Abraham’s time.
+He was a king with many wives and concubines, as stated in Genesis 20:17.
+He even took Sarah to be his wife in Genesis 20:2.

 Didn’t Sara have already menopause when she was taken again?
 And Abimelech was a very young king at that time?
-Where could we find a young king with a lustful desire for a woman got attracted to an old one who had menopause already?
-Was Sara a real beautiful grandma or did King Abimelech suffer from cataract eyes?
+Where would we find a young king, with a lustful desire for a woman, who got attracted to an old lady who had menopause already?
+Was Sara a really beautiful grandma or did King Abimelech just suffer from cataract eyes?

 New wings of an eagle

-What happened was this, the power of God (Gen. 18:14) which descended upon Sara hadn’t only strengthened back the womb to be able to conceive but more.. that her whole physical condition: her face, muscle, body, skin and everything of her, refreshed, renewed, strengthened back, revived again to be just as Sara was still a young lady.
-God’s purpose was simple, so Sara could be strong again in her old age to give birth.
-Those who wait for God, get new strength, Isaiah 40:31.
-Even though it’s a long-long time to wait, but when the time of the Lord arrives no one will be able to resist, nor to stop God’s power to work perfectly fulfilling His promise for us all.
-God’s Word never fail, Isaiah 55:11.
+What happened was that the power of God (Genesis 18:14) descended upon Sarah and not only restored her womb to be able to conceive, but also rejuvenated her entire physical condition: her face, muscles, body, skin, and everything about her was refreshed, renewed, and strengthened to make her look like a young lady once again.
+God’s purpose was simple: to give Sarah the strength to conceive and give birth even in her old age.
+Those who wait for God will be granted new strength (Isaiah 40:31), and even though it may take a long time to wait, when the time of the Lord arrives, no one can resist or stop God’s power from working perfectly to fulfill His promise for us all.
+God’s word never fails (Isaiah 55:11).

-So this Genesis 20 is recorded for us to understand that Sara has truly turned strong and young again, ready to give birth to Isaac.
-Abimelech came here only to show that Sara now, because of God’s miracle, was as attractive as 24 years ago when God’s promises were first given to Abram and Sarai.
-The difference now was Sarai had been made ready to be Sara, the mother of all nations.
-A woman who brought fulfillment to God’s promise for Abraham!
+Genesis 20 is recorded for us to understand that Sarah had truly been made strong and young again, ready to give birth to Isaac through God’s miracle.
+Abimelech’s appearance in the story only serves to show that Sarah, because of God’s intervention, was still as attractive as she was 24 years ago when God first promised Abram and Sarai a child.
+The difference now was that Sarai had been transformed into Sarah, the mother of all nations, a woman who brought fulfillment to God’s promise for Abraham!

 But they who wait for the Lord shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint.
 Isaiah 40:31.